 Distance from Paris: 2.25 hours train ride, 6.50 hours+ drive

 Nearest Airport: Bordeaux airport, 7 miles from the city center

 Cannes French Riviera

 This sun-kissed French Riviera jewel is a favorite spot for celebrities and is also known for its film festivals.
-Yes Cannes needs to further introduction.
+Yes, Cannes needs further introduction.

 Cannes has all the beautiful ingredients to holiday in style.
 It is also one of the expensive beach towns in France.
-In Cannes, spend the majority of your day in top class beaches that comes with full service restaurants and beach beds.
+In Cannes, spend the majority of your day in top-class beaches that come with full-service restaurants and beach beds.

-When bored of beaches, take a stroll in the town center of Cannes, get some post card worthy shots.
-Eat your heart out (and admire amazing views from roof top or bars).
+When bored with sandy beaches, take a stroll in the town center of Cannes, get some postcard-worthy shots.
+Eat your heart out (and admire amazing views from rooftop or bars).

 Cannes is also a shopper’s delight.
-You will find all the luxurious brands and their outlets here, including Louis Vuitton, Chanel, and Hermes, to name a few.
+You will find all the luxury brands and their outlets here, including Louis Vuitton, Chanel, and Hermes, to name a few.